Has the greenhouse effect been falsified?

 Empirical Evidence for the Greenhouse Effect

 Since the moon is virtually the same distance from the sun as we are, it is reasonable to ask why at night the Earth doesn’t get as cold as the moon.
-The answer is that, unlike the Earth, the moon has no water vapour or other greenhouse gases, because of course it has no atmosphere at all.
-Without our protective atmosphere and the greenhouse effect, the Earth would be as barren as our lifeless moon; without the heat trapped overnight in the atmosphere (and in the ground and oceans) our nights would be so cold that few plants or animals could survive even a single one.
+The answer is that, unlike the Earth, the moon has no insulating blanket of greenhouse gases, because it has virtually no atmosphere at all.
+Without our protective atmosphere and its greenhouse effect, the Earth would be as barren as our lifeless moon.
+In the absence of the heat trapped overnight in the atmosphere (and in the ground and oceans) our nights would be so cold that few plants or animals could survive even a single one.

-The most conclusive evidence for the greenhouse effect – and the role CO2 plays – can be seen in data from the surface and from satellites.
-By comparing the Sun’s heat reaching the Earth with the heat leaving it, we can see that less long-wave radiation (heat) is leaving than arriving (and since the 1970s, that less and less radiation is leaving the Earth, as CO2 and equivalents build up).
-Since all radiation is measured by its wavelength, we can also see that the frequencies being trapped in the atmosphere are the same frequencies absorbed by greenhouse gases.
+Conclusive evidence for the greenhouse effect – and the role CO2 plays – can also be seen in data from the surface and from satellites.
+By comparing the Sun’s heat reaching the Earth with the heat leaving it, both things we can measure with great accuracy, we can see that less long-wave radiation (heat) is leaving than arriving.
+Since the 1970s, less and less radiation is leaving the Earth, as the levels of CO2 and other greenhouse gases build up.
+Since all radiation is measured by its wavelength, we can see that the frequencies being trapped in the atmosphere are the same frequencies absorbed by greenhouse gases.

-Disputing that the greenhouse effect is real is to attempt to discredit centuries of science, laws of physics and direct observation.
+To conclude, disputing that the greenhouse effect is real is to attempt to discredit centuries of science, the laws of physics and indeed direct observation.
 Without the greenhouse effect, we would not even be here to argue about it.

-Last updated on 7 July 2015 by MichaelK.
+Last updated on 26 November 2023 by John Mason.
 View Archives

 It is difficult to know how to react to the likes of fake reality.
 My first take is that such folk are trolls.
 Consider his continued holier-than-though stance on being snarky: - the passages that precipitated his warning are marked.
 Who cannot see they are crossing the line by suggesting somebody does not tell the truth and saying that this is instead of calling them a liar.
 Or suggesting that somebody is corrected by providing for them an alleged 'no bullshit approach'.
 If somebody truly cannot see the line they cross with such comment, then they are beyond help.
 But is that likely?